Show images in pop-ups

 A new page appears, showing settings for the Historic_Lakes sublayer.

-4. Under Attachments, turn on Enable Attachments.
+4. Under Attachments, turn on Enable attachments.

 Enable Attachments turned on